Instead, be kind to each other, tender-hearted, forgiving one another, just as God through Christ has forgiven you. Ephesian 4:32

 Kindness counters racism, bridges generational divides, and offers the opportunity to build new relationships.

 Generation to generation, the world changes.
 Technologies advance, medical breakthroughs extend the fields of medicine, and growth in transportation enables people to travel at a greater rate and speed than ever before.
 Cultures change, as new ideologies emerge and some old resurface.
 What grandma considers inappropriate seems normal to the average teenager, and what mom says is bad parenting contradicts what the specialists have concluded from the most recent studies on child development.
-In the midst of contradicting ideologies, clashing personalities, and social differences how do we bridge the generational divides?
+In the midst of contradicting ideologies, clashing personalities, and social differences, how do we bridge the generational divides?
 You guessed it, kindness.
 When your granddaughter behaves or dresses in a way that would have earned her a spanking in your day and age, how can you reach her?
 Kindness.
 Showing we care not only enables others to better hear us, it helps to nurture trust.
 Be kind, and consider what the person in front of you is saying.
-Sure, grandma might not be all right, but that doesn’t mean she is all wrong either.
+Sure, grandma might not be all-right, but that doesn’t mean she is all-wrong either.
 Will you miss a good piece of advice and the opportunity to share the learning process with another because your lack of kindness has made you prideful?
 I hope not.
 Reach out in kindness, past the ideas old and new, and connect with others.

 A soft answer turns away wrath.
 We’ve heard that one since childhood, and it is true.
 It is also not easily exercised.
-When someone cuts us off in traffic, a soft answer is not always readily available.
+When someone cuts us off in traffic, a soft answer isn’t always readily available.
 Your horn works just fine though, and accompanied by some sign language, should get the point across to the other driver.
 Oh, you can laugh, but how funny is it–anger?
 Our culture is telling us we have the right to be angry, we have the right to say and feel and think as we do.
 But, do we really?
 Who has the right to pass judgement?
 Who is righteous?
 Who has the right to withhold forgiveness?
 Only One.
 The same One who also offers forgiveness to all.
-Kindness is selfless, and goes hand in hand with courage and humility; therefore, pride, spite, selfishness and bitterness are the opposite of kindness.
+Kindness is selfless, and goes hand in hand with courage and humility; therefore, pride, spite, selfishness, and bitterness are the opposite of kindness.
 It is the beginning of growth toward being a better person and overcoming the mean hurts that build bitterness and spitefulness.